Yiru-Jiao/GSSM/readme.md

-# Codespace for "Learning Collision Risk from Naturalistic Driving with Generalised Surrogate Safety Measures"
+# Learning Collision Risk from Naturalistic Driving with Generalised Surrogate Safety Measures
 This study is being submitted and under review.
 A preprint is provided at [arXiv](https://arxiv.org/abs/2505.13556).
 Questions, suggestions, comments, and collaborations are welcome.
-Please feel free to reach out via email or [GitHub Discussions](https://github.com/Yiru-Jiao/GSSM/discussions).
+Please feel free to reach out.

 <!-- ## Directory of dynamic figures
 Dynamic visualisations in this paper are saved in the folder [`./ResultData/DynamicFigures/`](ResultData/DynamicFigures/).
 Below we present the example in Figure 7 of a conflict